| Title: | Guillem Hurault Functions' Library |

 Whether to remove the index variable for |

-Posterior shrinkage (PostShrinkage = 1 - Var(Post) / Var(Prior)
+Posterior shrinkage (PostShrinkage = 1 - Var(Post) / Var(Prior)), capturing how much the model is learning.

 Shrinkage near 0 indicates that the data provides little information beyond the prior.